jonegil/gui-with-gio/egg_timer/01_empty_window.md

     _"We should port to Mac."_ &nbsp;Consider it done! _"Hot startup seeking app and desktop experts._" &nbsp;No problem. _"Who here knows tvOS?"_ &nbsp;You do!
     _"The pilot died, can anyone land this plane?!_" &nbsp;OK, maybe not that last one but the point still stands.
 The diversity of Gio is nothing less than amazing.

+2. We create an `app.Window` using [new()](https://go.dev/doc/effective_go#allocation_new), the standard Go way of allocates memory for our variable and returns it's pointer (or address).
+    It's effectively the same as writing `var w app.Window`, but we stick to the former since that is how Gio docs are written.

-2. The **event loop** in the goroutine
+3. The **event loop** in the goroutine

-    - The event loop is the `for { w.NextEvent() }` loop.
+    - The event loop is the `for { wEvent() }` loop.
-      As described in the docs, [w.NextEvent](https://pkg.go.dev/gioui.org/app#Window.NextEvent) simply _blocks until an event is received from the window_.
+      As described in the docs, [w.Event](https://pkg.go.dev/gioui.org/app#Window.Event) simply _blocks until an event is received from the window_.
 For now we just let it listen without doing anything with the events it receives.
 Later we'll start reacting to them.

       From [app.main](https://pkg.go.dev/gioui.org/app#hdr-Main) we learn: